The only constant is change.

 There are a number of reasons for this:

-- Not all searchers are looking for a comprehensive answer.
-Mobile search and especially mobile voice search is the perfect example of this.
-If I search via voice on mobile, I’m more likely looking for a simple or solitary fact with perhaps one reference to authenticity and not a 10K word essay, complete with citations.
+1. Not all searchers are looking for a comprehensive answer.
+Mobile search, and especially mobile voice search, is the perfect example of this.
+If I search via voice on mobile, I'm more likely looking for a simple or solitary fact with perhaps one reference to authenticity and not a 10K word essay, complete with citations.

-- With the proliferation of content on the internet, there are more pages and posts on a given subject than there ever have been before.
-Would it make sense to have one page rank for thousands of keywords when there are thousands of pages that cover niched-down versions of the subject even better?
-Niched-down pages that are tighter, shorter and more succinct are often better for targeting the elusive long-tail of obscure zero-search-volume phrases.
+2. With the proliferation of existing content on the internet, there are more pages and posts on a given subject than there ever have been before.
+Would it make sense to have a one-page rank for thousands of keywords when thousands of pages cover niched-down versions of the subject even better?
+Niched-down pages that are tighter, shorter, and more succinct are often better for targeting the elusive long tail of obscure zero-search-volume phrases.

-- It’s not fair that skyscraper posts get all the credit.
+3. It's not fair that skyscraper content gets all the credit.

 The Inherent Weaknesses of the Skyscraper Technique